-This intensive two-day course provides attendees with knowledge and skills to apply the human-factors analysis and classification system (HFACS) framework and its companion tools to perform a thorough and credible human-factors analysis of safety events and to systematically generate effective interventions to reduce recurrence.
+This intensive two-day course provides attendees with knowledge and skills to apply the Human Factors Analysis and Classification System (HFACS) framework and its companion tools to perform a thorough and credible human-factors analysis of safety events and systematically generate effective interventions to reduce their recurrence.

-Learning Objectives: By the conclusion of the course, attendees will have learned:
+Learning Objectives: By the conclusion of the course, participants will have learned:

-- How to integrate human-factors and system safety principles into root cause analyses (RCAs)
+- Integrate human-factors and system safety principles into root cause analysis (RCA)

-- How to use HFACS to identify and analyze systemic causes of harm during RCA activities
+- Use HFACS to identify and analyze systemic causes of harm during RCA activities

-- How to develop novel corrective actions for improving safety using the human-factors intervention matrix (HFIX)
+- Develop novel corrective actions for improving safety using the human factors intervention matrix (HFIX)

-- Selecting the best HFIX solution using FACES, a multiple-criteria decision tool.
+- Select the best HFIX solution using FACES, a multiple-criteria decision tool.

-Scott A. Shappell is a department chair and professor of human factors at Embry-Riddle Aeronautical University.
-Prior to working at Embry-Riddle, he was a professor of industrial engineering at Clemson University, a human-factors research branch manager at the FAA Civil Aerospace Medical Institute, and an aerospace experimental psychologist during his 16 years of service in the US Navy.
-He has published and presented over 200 papers, books, and presentations in the fields of accident investigation, system safety, spatial disorientation, sustained operations, and fatigue.
-Scott received a bachelor’s degree in psychology from Wright State University and a PhD in neuroscience from the University of Texas Medical Branch.
+Scott Shappell, PhD, is a professor and chair of the Department of Human Factors and Behavioral Neurobiology at Embry-Riddle Aeronautical University.
+Before joining the faculty at ERAU in 2012, he was professor of industrial engineering at Clemson University from 2005 to 2012.
+Before that, he was the human-factors research branch manager at the Civil Aerospace Medical Institute.
+In addition, he has served over 16 years in the US Navy as an aerospace experimental psychologist.
+Scott has published or presented more than 200 papers, books, and presentations in the fields of accident investigation, system safety, spatial disorientation, sustained operations, and fatigue.
+He holds a bachelor of science degree in psychology from Wright State University and a doctorate in neuroscience from the University of Texas Medical Branch.